 Your headlines should act as enticing signposts for your stories.
 Most of your readers are going to skim your newsletter, jumping from headline to headline and deciding if they should spend time reading more.

 I compiled this list of awesome headline resources to help you write really compelling signposts.
-Some quick tips are to avoid 10-dollar words and include a verb to give your newsletter story some action.

 Your newsletter formatting is a hodge-podge